shubhamagrawal7/OSCP-cheatsheet/Enumeration/Network/FTP.md

 After Nmap scan, if you see that FTP service is open.
 You can use the following commands to do some checks.

+* Connect to FTP service
+* Check if Anonymous Login is Enabled or not.
+* If enabled, check every file and folder, download every file and also look for hidden files.
+*

 ## Banner Grabbing

 To determine the FTP server version and other information, you can use a tool like `nc` or `ftp` to connect to the FTP server and retrieve the banner: